 Weight loss

-Example: Women typically need between 1600 and 2200 calories per day and men need between 2200 and 3000 calories per day.
+Example: Women typically need between 1600 and 2200 calories daily, and men need between 2200 and 3000 calories daily.
 If your caloric need is 2000 calories, you should consume between 1600 and 1800 calories.

-Maintain your current weight
+Maintain your current weight.

 Are you looking for a way to maintain your current weight?
 This is accomplished by consuming the number of calories that your body burns.
-You can get an estimate on how many calories you can eat and how much you can burn based on your body weight.
+You can estimate how many calories you can eat and how much you can burn based on your body weight.
 On average, your body will burn about 15 to 16 calories per pound of your body weight.

 Weight gain